You are going to sleep a lot!

 …and screws up the next day if I take a late dose

 With the Seroquel, I consistently sleep for about 9-10 hours every night.
 If I take the dose at 6:00 pm as I do now, and fall asleep at around 8:30 pm, then I will get up at about 5:30 – 6:00 am.
-After coping with the groggy morning, I am able to start the day about 8:00 am.
+After coping with the groggy morning (all mornings are a bit groggy on Seroquel), I am able to start the day about 8:00 am.
 Not too bad.

 If I take the Seroquel dose at 10:30 pm and fall asleep immediately, I’ll wake up 7:30 – 8:00 am.
 Add in two hours of being somewhat groggy on awakening and I’m not ready to face the morning until about 9:30 – 10:00 am.
 That’s a little late to get the day started, and leaves me out of sorts and fairly unproductive for the rest of the day.

 Bottom line – If I go socialising with friends to even a moderate hour on evenings and take the Seroquel dose on returning home, I lose the following day.
 If I take the dose before going out with friends or while out with them, I may fall asleep while socialising.